sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/upload.rst

 #.
 Expand **General** tab.
 #.
 Place the cursor on **Text Field** and click to drag and drop the component in the second column.

-   **Note:** Make sure to drop the component right over the purple box in the second column.
+   **Note:** Ensure that you drop the component directly onto the purple-colored box.

    .. figure:: ../../../_assets/web-app/stage-upload/drag-text-field.png
       :alt: web-app